2012 United States House of Representatives elections in North Carolina: District 2

-Republican Renee Ellmers, who has represented North Carolina's 2nd congressional district since January 2011, ran for re-election.
+Incumbent Republican Renee Ellmers, who had represented the district since 2011, ran for re-election.
 The 2nd district was made more favorable to Republicans in redistricting, with The Hill ranking Ellmers at second in its list of house members most helped by redistricting.

-Brian Irving, a retired US Air Force officer, ran as the Libertarian Party candidate.
+The redrawn district had a PVI of R+11, whereas the old 2nd had a PVI of R+2.